 Our team of specialist advisers can help you by offering free advice and compassionately working with you at your own speed.
+We could answer your questions about using a CICA calculator such as ‘does criminal injuries compensation affect benefits?’
 If you decide that you’d like to make a CICA calculator claim, they’ll offer a no-obligation assessment to help decide whether your CICA calculator claim through the CICA could be successful.
 If there’s a chance that you could be compensated, they could introduce you to one of our CICA claims solicitors who work on a No Win No Fee basis for each claim they take on.

 To discuss whether you could make a CICA calculator claim today, please call 0800 073 8801.
 Alternatively, to find the types of claim criminal injury compensation solicitors could help with, please continue reading.